rpoulsen47/rpoulsen47/README.md

 :artificial_satellite: This summer, I am a participant in the NASA EarthRISE Developers Academy at Colorado location in Fort Collins.
 I'm working on a project mapping aspen forest change after drought and wildfire!

-:bike: When not troubleshooting code or making maps, I'm likely outdoors hiking or birdwatching, taking photos on my film camera, or training for a triathlon.
+:mountain: When not troubleshooting code or making maps, I'm likely outdoors hiking or birdwatching, taking photos on my film camera, or training for a triathlon.